elmcraft/elmcraft.org/content/compare/javascript/eslint.md

 ---
 type: page
-title: eslint equivalents in Elm
+title: ESLint equivalents in Elm
-description: Comparing eslint functionality and the equivalents in the Elm ecosystem
+description: Comparing ESLint functionality and the equivalents in the Elm ecosystem
 published: true
 status: seedling
 ---

-If you're coming to Elm from the Javascript world, you may be familiar with ESLint which is a community standard for modern JS projects, and be looking for the equivalent in Elm.
+If you're coming to Elm from the Javascript world, you may be familiar with [ESLint](https://eslint.org/) which is a community standard for modern JS projects, and be looking for the equivalent in Elm.

 ## Do I need to lint in Elm?